PengWang0316/CraigslistSearcher/README.md

 **When you use ES6**

 Searching items from a giving city and category with a query keyword.
+**If an item does not set a price, it will not be showed in the search result.**

 ```
 import { search } from 'craigslist-searcher';

 //search function will return a promise with a result array
 search({
   city: 'seattle', //City's name.
 Required
   query: 'computer', //Keword for the query.
-Optional
+Using a white space to separate multiple key words. (e.g. 'computer book')  Optional
   category: 'sss', //Category's keyword (Please see below).
 Optional
   offset: 0 //The number of skipping itmes.
 Optional
   }).then(resultArray => {